 Our San Juan acreage includes substantial, predictable, low-decline natural gas production that provides for relatively stable cash flows.
-Our base decline rate for our San Juan Basin properties as of December 31, 2023 was estimated to be approximately 10%.
-Our existing production comes from primarily coalbed methane wells.
+Our base decline rate for our San Juan Basin properties is currently estimated to be approximately 8%.
+Our existing production comes primarily from coalbed methane wells.
 Substantially all of our acreage in the San Juan Basin is held by production.
-Additionally, we own approximately 84,000 gross acres in New Mexico in the Mancos Shale.
+Additionally, as of December 31, 2024, we own 84,679 gross acres in New Mexico in the Mancos Shale.
 We believe our Mancos Shale properties offer us significant potential upside that is held by production.